 - Universal Loading System v1 - the authors have deprecated this highly useful tool, and it took me half an hour to finally find the zip; I thought other developers may want it as well

-) in a Linux VM (using VMWare Player).
+- it is a Ubuntu distro which comes with the entire toolchain.
+I've installed it in a Linux VM (using VMWare Player).
 Once Jagbuntu is installed, login as guest/guest, and you can copy the jagmatch source code to /home/guest/Jaguar/src/jagmatch.

 You can then compile via ./build, or compile and run via ./runAndBuild.sh.

 Note that if you build through make directly, you'll have to do sudo make, instead of just make.